Middle-level Fusion for Lightweight RGB-D Salient Object Detection: Proposed model

+Then, given the information-aware features in the different regions of the RGB and depth images, we can analyse the relative informativeness between the RGB and depth images in different local regions and further determine the informative and non-informative regions of the RGB and depth images.
+For examples, given an arbitrary local region in the input RGB and depth images, we find that their total amount of information is large, their amount of shared information is little and the amount difference of their information is large by comparing their information-aware features.
+Accordingly, we may inference that both the local regions of the input RGB and depth images are likely to be informative and there are abundant complementary information between the input RGB and depth images in this local region.

-Then, we compare $\overline{\mathbf{F}}_r^3$ with $\overline{\mathbf{F}}_d^3$ to determine those informative and non-informative regions.
+Therefore, as shown in Fig. \ref{fig2}, we analyse the relations between the information-aware features $\overline{\mathbf{F}}_r^3$ and $\overline{\mathbf{F}}_d^3$ to determine those informative and non-informative regions.
 Concretely, their total amount of information, their amount of shared information and the amount difference of their information are computed by the following equations, \emph{i.e.,}

 where the features $\overline{\mathbf{F}}_{tot}^3$ reflect the total amount of information in each local region of the RGB and depth images.
 The features $\overline{\mathbf{F}}_{sh}^3$ reflect the amount of shared information in each local region of the RGB and depth images.
 The features $\overline{\mathbf{F}}_{diff}^3$ reflect the amount difference of information in each local region of the RGB and depth images.